 - A professional identity that incorporates the values and ethics of the social work profession and the professional development of self.

-- An understanding of the forms and mechanisms of oppression and discrimination.
+- An understanding oppression and discrimination.

 - An understanding of the biological, psychological, social, and cultural contexts of changing client systems, including individuals, families, groups, organizations, communities, and the broader society, and their effects on development and behavior.